bulletmark/mpr/README.md

 multiple files, and sometimes in various package directories.
 So `mpr` adds an `xrun` command (think extended `run`).

 Running the `xrun` command in an application's directory runs that program and displays program output in your local terminal.
 In parallel, it waits watching for edits/changes to Python source files in that directory tree on your host.
-When changes are detected then new `.mpy` bytecode files for changed files are compiled using `mpy-cross` in a hidden cache directory on your host and then copied to the device.
+When changes are detected then new `.mpy` bytecode files for changed files are compiled using [`mpy-cross`][mpy-cross] in a hidden cache directory on your host and then copied to the device.
 The specified program is then restarted and redisplayed in your local terminal.
 Command line arguments on the host can be passed to the program via `sys.argv` on the device.
 Only `.mpy` bytecode files are copied to the device, never `.py` source files, and the specified `prog[.py]` is imported to run as a `.mpy` file.
 So you run this utility in one terminal window while you edit your source files in other windows and your program will be automatically restarted and redisplayed each time you save your changes.
 Since all bytecode compilation is done on your host, not on the remote device, your development workflow is faster to build, load, and run; and device memory usage is significantly reduced.

 Note that `mpr` does not automatically create the required mirror of directories for your files on the device.
 You are expected to initially